kubernetes/cloud-provider-openstack/docs/openstack-cloud-controller-manager/using-openstack-cloud-controller-manager.md

 * `auth-url`
   Required.
 Keystone service URL, e.g. http://128.110.154.166/identity
+* `os-endpoint-type`
+  Optional.
+Specify which type of endpoint to use from the service catalog.
+  If not set, public endpoints are used.
 * `ca-file`
   Optional.
 CA certificate bundle file for communication with Keystone service, this is required when using the https protocol in the Keystone service URL.
 * `cert-file`